-Just around the corner from the train station, we chanced upon Yang He guest house ???? – the owner actually ran a betel nut factory below and a guest house on top, and it was one of the nicer places we stayed all trip long.
-A single room with damn comfy mattresses on the floor and an attached toilet, including toiletries!
-It was pretty nice.
-Also, the best part is the owner organized all our activities for us.
+We woke up super early in the morning to catch out train here, and we had to spend our time looking for accommodation because we hadn’t been able to find anything online before arriving.
+Just around the corner from the train station, we chanced upon Yang He Guest House – the owner actually ran a betel nut factory below and a guest house on top, and it was one of the nicer places we stayed all trip long.
+We shared a single room with damn comfy mattresses on the floor and an attached toilet, including toiletries.
+It was pretty nice by budget standard, and the owner organized all our activities for us.

 Ruisui is famous for whitewater rafting in the Xiuguluan River, largest river on the Eastern coast of Taiwan with the peak season in August.
 Unfortunately, if you remember how low the waters looked in Taroko Gorge, this was just the absolute wrong season to be white water rafting in, so instead of paddling on the rapids, we had such low and placid waters that we had to get pulled along by a speedboat half the time.
 Also, our group of 5 was put with another group of 4 that consisted a couple, young girl and a granny, so you can imagine how many people were actually paddling properly.